rohanthewiz/go_notes/README.md

 ###Credits
 - Go - http://golang.org/  Thanks Google!
 - GORM - https://github.com/jinzhu/gorm  - Who needs sluggish ActiveRecord, or other interpreted code interfacing to your database.
 - SQLite - http://www.sqlite.org/ - A great place to start.
-Actually GORM includes all the things need for SQLite!
+Actually GORM includes all the things needed for SQLite so SQLite gets compiled into GoNotes!